jammmo/serene/mkdocs/docs/07_Custom_Types.md

 # 7. Custom Types

 Types in Serene can be defined using the `type` keyword, as shown below.
-Serene supports multiple forms of "compound types", including structs, enums, and tuples.
+You can use this format to define structs, enums, and tuples.

 ```serene
 type Person struct {